The 4 Best Ways to Deal With Flu Vaccine Side Effects

 Tip

 People with egg allergies should get the flu vaccine, according to the CDC.
-Although most flu shots are made using egg-based technology and contain a small amount of egg proteins, research shows that people with egg allergies are unlikely to have a severe allergic reaction to the flu vaccine.
+Although most flu shots are made using egg-based technology and contain a small amount of egg proteins, research shows people with egg allergies are unlikely to have a severe allergic reaction to the flu vaccine.

 references